Capillary/ecom-api-document/source/includes/_product.md

 --------- | ---- | -----------
-merchantId* | string | Unique GUID of the merchant sku* | string |  SKU of the product that you want to fetch
+merchantId* | string | Unique GUID of the merchant sku* | string |  SKU of the product that you want to fetch NoofReview | review |
+UOM | string | Unit of measurement of the product.
+It could be `pieces` for items that are sold as a piece and the respective measure for other items such as kgs, and gms

 <aside class="notice"> All parameters marked by * are mandatory.</aside>